 Naruto features extensive dialogue on how chakra is summoned and how it is used to walk on water, climb trees, increase damage, etc. Similarly anybody using advanced techniques will inevitably dialogue about how they use their powers to create this specific result.
 There's an entire arc devoted to Naruto learning one such technique in extreme detail.
 And that's not even getting into the an Elemental nature cycle.

 In Patricia C. Wrede's Enchanted Forest Chronicles the magician Telemain speaks almost entirely in Magibabble when describing how various spells and enchanted objects work.
 He becomes irate when people tell him to explain things with less technical terminology, usually claiming he can't think of a simpler way to explain whatever he's talking about precisely.
 The only exceptions occur when he is asked to explain things normally by Kazul, the gigantic King of the Dragons, whose intimidating appearance inspires him to somehow find a perfect clear, much easier to understand explanation.

 Ponder Stibbons, a MagitekGeek in the Discworld novels, uses a combination of Magi Babble and Techno Babble to describe the devices created in the High Energy Magic Building (or more often, to hide the fact he's got no idea how they work, even though he built them).
 Wizards, and indeed some others, also use the catch all explanation of 'It's probably Quantum' or something being weird "'cos of Quantum" to explain anything significantly baffling.
-It appears to fulfill the same function as saying 'It's magic' in Real Life, though it is usually incorporated with other Magi Babble.
+It appears to fulfil the same function as saying 'It's magic' in Real Life, though it is usually incorporated with other Magi Babble.